wultra/mtoken-sdk-ios/docs/Operation-Expiration.md

         // some operation expired, refresh the list refreshOperations()
         // this behavior could be improved for example with
-        // checking if the expired operations is currently displayed etc..
+        // checking if the expired operations are currently displayed etc..
     }
 }
 ```